A hip replacement is an operation that replaces a worn or damaged hip joint.

 A hip replacement may be covered by your medical insurance policy.
 We advise you to check directly with your insurance provider and get written confirmation before commencing treatment.

-At Ramsay, we understand that your hip replacement journey continues after you leave hospital and your recovery is an important element of the care we provide to help you to return to normal life as soon as possible.
+At Ramsay, we understand that your journey after a hip replacement continues once you leave the hospital.
+Your recovery is a crucial part of the care we provide, helping you return to normal life as quickly as possible.

-You will need to stay in hospital with us until we are confident you are ready to go home, this is typically one to two days.
+You will need to stay in the hospital until we are confident you are ready to go home, which is typically one to two days.

-One of our experienced physiotherapists will visit you after your operation and then regularly whilst you are in hospital.
-They will give you some exercises to do to speed up your hip replacement recovery by building the movement and strength in your hip, so it’s important to follow their advice.
-You will probably need to use crutches or walking sticks to help you walk for a few weeks.
-It’s likely you’ll have regular appointments with your physiotherapist once you’ve left hospital to continue your recovery work.
+One of our experienced physiotherapists will visit you after your operation and continue to work with you regularly during your hospital stay.
+They will guide you through exercises designed to enhance your recovery by improving movement and strength in your hip.
+It’s important to follow their advice, as you may need to use crutches or walking sticks for a few weeks to aid your mobility.
+Following your discharge, a physiotherapy appointment may be arranged if deemed necessary by your consultant to support your recovery.

-Your hip consultant will want to see you after your treatment to see how you’re getting and we will book a follow up appointment so that they can check on your progress.
-Our staff are also available to answer any questions about your hip replacement recovery and what to expect over the weeks after your operation.
+Your hip consultant will schedule a follow-up appointment to assess your progress and ensure you're recovering well.
+Our staff are also available to answer any questions you may have about your recovery and what to expect in the weeks following your operation.

 One of the major advantages of going private for your hip replacement is that your appointments and treatment times are arranged to suit you and without any unnecessary waiting.
 This is especially important if you are in a lot of pain and don’t want to wait for surgery or if you want to avoid particular dates for surgery.